 Being gay in Soviet Russia could land you in the gulag for five years - which basically meant death.
 There wasn't any kind of anti-gay witch-hunt happening at the time.
 It was an issue most people refused even to acknowledge.

 Firebird was even shown in Russia.
 Perhaps unsurprisingly, there were protests outside the cinema and calls for the screening not to go ahead.
-Firebird is set to be released internationally in November 2021.
-In the meantime, it will be shown at more festivals.
+Tom's co-star, Oleg Zagorodnii, is from Ukraine and has been vocal in his support of his home country.
+In the meantime, the film will be shown at more festivals.
 Tom is hoping for theatre runs, although consuming content digitally seems to be unstoppable and Prior acknowledges that a digital release may be the way forward for his passion project.